ghinda/ghinda.github.com/_posts/2011-10-21-css-toggle-switches.md

 Needless to say, these would be impossible to use using a screen-reader.
 Which brings me to my next approach.

-Bellow is a demo with this approach.

-<iframe src="http://ghinda.net/css-toggle-switch/checkbox-in-label/" height="50">i</iframe>

 ## Checkbox, used properly

 Since checkboxes should be used for on/off states, I'm using another one of Orman's great designs as a starting point, this [set of on/off switches](http://www.premiumpixels.com/freebies/onoff-switches-and-toggles-psd/).